hussain18804/toonify-poc/README.md

 **Various Improvements to make StyleGAN2 more suitible to be trained on Google Colab**
 * Supports Non-Square images, for example, 768x512, which basically as 6x4 (x2^7), or 640x384 as 5x3 (x2^7), etc.
 * Supports vertical mirror augmentation
-* Supports train from latest pkl automcatically
+* Supports train from latest pkl automatically
 * Optimized dataset creation and access for non-progressive training and for colab training, which includes: create only the maximum size tfrecord; use raw JPEG instead of decoded numpy array, which reduce both tfrecord creation time and dataset size dramatically. (* Only tested for config-e and config-f, as no-progressive for these configurations)

 **Detailed instruction for training your stylegan2**